byteties/e-commerce-app/README.md

 ## 📄 Description

 This is an E-Commerce application designed to provide a platform for users to browse products, add them to their cart, and proceed to checkout.
 The application includes product listing, search functionality, cart management, and basic order placement.
-It has been built using Angular for the frontend and a backend (NestJS) for handling API requests, with integration to external APIs for product image retrieval.
+It has been built using Angular for the frontend and a backend (NestJS) for handling API requests, with integration to MongoDB for data storage.

 ## 📄 Technologies Used

 - **Frontend**: Angular, TypeScript, Angular Material
-- **Backend**: NestJS, TypeScript, HTTP requests
+- **Backend**: NestJS, TypeScript, HTTP requests and Authentication with basic JWT tokens for secure user sessions.
+- **Database**: MongoDB for storing products and cart data
 - **Testing**: Cypress for frontend testing / Jest for backend unit test
 - **Styling**: SCSS
-- **Database**: Local storage for cart data (can be replaced with a real database in future versions)
-- **Image API**: Pexels API for fetching product images

 ## 📝 Assumptions

-- The application assumes the use of **local storage** for managing the cart data.
-A more persistent solution, like a database, could be implemented for production environments.
+- The application now uses **MongoDB** as the backend database to store products and cart data.
+- The backend service is assumed to be running locally on port **3000** by default, and MongoDB is running on port **27017**.
 - The application doesn't implement actual payment processing, as the goal is to demonstrate the product browsing and cart management functionality.
-- The backend service is assumed to be running locally on port **3000** by default.
+- User authentication is not yet implemented (see Areas of Improvement for this).

 ### 📝 Features
-- Product Listing: Displays products with pagination and search functionality.
+- **Product Listing**: Displays products with pagination and search functionality.
-- Add to Cart: Allows users to add products to their cart.
+- **Add to Cart**: Allows users to add products to their cart.
-- Cart Management: Users can view, remove, and update product quantities in their cart.
+- **Cart Management**: Users can view, remove, and update product quantities in their cart.
-- Checkout: Allows users to proceed to a checkout form where they enter their information (name, email, shipping address).
+- **Checkout**: Allows users to proceed to a checkout form where they enter their information (name, email, shipping address).

 ### 📝 Areas of Improvement
-- Real Database Integration: The cart data is stored in local storage.
-A more persistent solution like MongoDB or PostgreSQL can be used for production.
+- **Real Database Integration**: The cart and product data is now stored in **MongoDB**.
+We can further improve the data storage and retrieval mechanism to optimize for production.
+- **Cart feature**: Linking the cart to a specific user via their user ID or another unique identifier.
-    - Database schema: implement schema to ensure user can get cart correctly
+- **Database schema**: Implement schema to ensure data consistency and integrity.
-    - Search feature: improve by using database feature search / database like elastic / some AI search database that I don't know.
+- **Search feature**: Improve by using advanced search features in MongoDB, or integrate Elasticsearch for better product searching.
+- **Image storage**: Consider downloading and storing images in S3 to reduce API traffic.
-- Payment Integration: No payment system is implemented.
+- **Payment Integration**: No payment system is implemented.
 This can be integrated with services like Stripe or PayPal.
-- Authentication: User authentication (login/signup) could be added, along with JWT tokens for secure user sessions.
-- Responsive Design: Although the app is somewhat responsive, further improvements can be made for better mobile usability.
+- **Responsive Design**: Although the app is somewhat responsive, further improvements can be made for better mobile usability.
-- Error Handling: Add more comprehensive error handling for API calls (e.g., handling server errors or image fetch failures).
+- **Error Handling**: Add more comprehensive error handling for API calls (e.g., handling server errors or image fetch failures).
-    - Store image: download image add first time and store in S3 to reduce traffic of api calling to third party
-    - Rendering UI: improve some performance about api call with UI interaction
-- Testing: find best practics for cypress test
+- **Rendering UI**: Improve performance of the UI by handling API calls more efficiently.
+- **Testing**: Find best practices for Cypress tests and improve the coverage for both frontend and backend.

 ## 🚀 Getting Started